c. Kyla McClean.

 "Just keep moving, pal."

-"It's no good, Corbin.
+"It's no good, Soren.
 I told you all the important stuff.
 That's all He wanted..."

 "Just keep moving, I said.
 I'm coming."

-"But, Corbin, how can you?
+"But, Soren, how can you?
 They'll be tracking me, tracking you.
 You'll be a sitting duck..."

 "So that's what's eating you, is it?
 I don't know what they told you, but get this and get it good.
 You're in the middle of a retreat.
 High level money town and some sort of research center, but hardly military.
 It's the source of our troubles all right, but there's no tracking station, no military base, none of that.